-Recently we received an email from a customer in Glasgow who had purchased a Vivid Arts life sized fox that she put in her garden.
-As a result the local fox was discouraged.
+Recently we received an email from a customer in Glasgow who had purchased a highly detailed Vivid Arts life-sized fox that she put in her garden.
+As a result, the local fox was discouraged.

-Make cat, bird or other food unavailable to foxes will make a garden less attractive to foxes or using fertilizers that do not contain fish, bone or blood products will stop foxes from digging in flowerbeds or lawns in search of a non-existent carcass.
+Making cat, bird or other food unavailable to foxes will make a garden less attractive, and by using fertilizers that do not contain fish, bone or blood products will stop foxes from digging in flowerbeds or lawns in search of a non-existent carcass.